 Language Disorder Evaluation

-A thorough and accurate language disorder evaluation is necessary before any treatment begins.
+A thorough language disorder evaluation is necessary before any speech therapy treatment begins.

 Language Disorder Evaluation: Everything You Need TO Know

 The actual testing lasts about 1-2 hours (face-to-face with child).
-The review of the case history, scoring, interpretations, and report writing may take a bit longer.
+The review of the case history, scoring, interpretations, and report writing take longer.

 Extensive case history (this one is HUGE)